 4Only if the retiree is over age 65, or over age 62 and disabled

-5The First $5,000 of military retirement pay is exempted, totally disable retirees and those over 65 receive additional exemptions.
+5The First $5,000 of military retirement pay is exempted, totally disabled retirees and those over 65 receive additional exemptions.

 6Special rules see our Nebraska State Benefits Page.